God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 “In ordinary quantum mechanics, the boundary conditions for the wave function are determined by the physical setup external to the system under consideration.
 In quantum cosmology, there is nothing external to the universe, and a boundary condition should be added to the Wheeler-DeWitt equation.”[iv]

-The challenge in quantum cosmology arises from the lack of a physical theory that justifies the specific limitations imposed on ‘superspace’ by the techniques used by Hawking and Hartle.
-‘Superspace’ is a concept in theoretical physics representing the space of all conceivable spatial geometries and gravitational field configurations.
-For a quantum cosmological model to realistically explain the existence of our universe, naturalistic physicists must go beyond arbitrarily choosing constraints.
-They need to provide a solid, non-circular physical reasoning for the specific constraints they apply.
+Physicists are relying on empirical knowledge of our universe (the “outcome”), rather than any physical theory that can independently justify the precise restrictions Hawking and Hartle impose on ‘superspace.’
+In theoretical physics, ‘superspace’ refers to the set of all possible spatial geometries and gravitational field configurations.
+For a quantum cosmological model to realistically explain the existence of our universe, naturalistic physicists ought to provide a solid, non-circular physical reasoning for the specific constraints they apply.

 James Hartle himself acknowledged this limitation, stating,